postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 * **Private API Network** - Users with the Enterprise-only API Network Manager role can approve which APIs to add to your Private API Network.
 For more information, see [Using the approval process workflow](/docs/collaborating-in-postman/adding-private-network/#using-the-approval-process-workflow).
 * **Partner workspaces** - Your organization can invite partners to a shared workspace to collaborate and build products and services with your APIs.
 To learn more about partner workspaces, see [Partner workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).
 * **Advanced version control** - Manage permissions for reviewers and assign merge checks for forks on Postman elements.
 For more details, see [Pull request settings](/docs/collaborating-in-postman/version-control/#pull-request-settings).
-* **Static IP monitoring** - Use collection-based monitors to monitor APIs that are behind a restricted firewall.
-To learn more about static IP monitoring, see [Running monitors using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/).

 ### Administration